The Foreign and Commonwealth Office (FCO) advise against all travel to:

 Other parts of Ukraine, including Kyiv

-The situation in Kyiv and western cities has calmed considerably following months of violent protest during which nearly 100 people were killed, although occasional non-violent public demonstrations continue in and around the Verkhovna Rada (parliament building) and elsewhere in the city.
+The situation in Kyiv and western cities his generally calm, although occasional non-violent public demonstrations continue in and around the Verkhovna Rada (parliament building) and elsewhere in the city.
 Be vigilant and monitor the media for information about possible safety or security risks.

 The British Embassy in Kyiv is open to the public by appointment only.
 If you need to contact the British Embassy, please call +380 44 490 3660, or send an email to firstname.lastname@example.org